reillysiemens/layabout/examples/README.rst

 This directory contains a bunch of examples showcasing various features of Layabout.
 Getting started with all of them is roughly the same process.

-Before going further, make sure you have `Pipenv`_ installed.
+Before going further, make sure you have `Poetry`_ installed.

 Install!
 --------